okjuan/vbook/_posts/2023-11-30-chart-moods.md

 ---

-After determining that you want to watch a movie -- a fine choice when one is feeling passive-absorptive-regenerative -- you can figure out whether you want to do your passive absorbing alone or with other people.
+After determining that you want to watch a movie -- a fine choice when one is feeling passive-absorptive-regenerative, by the way -- you can figure out whether you want to do your passive absorbing alone or with other people.

 <div>
     <span style="float: left">&#8592; individual &nbsp;</span>